-105. International best practice permits summary dismissal of frivolous, vexatious and malicious complaint.
-However, it does not support the imposition of a fine on applicants whose requests are summarily dismissed.
+106. While some freedom of information laws permits summary dismissal of frivolous, vexatious and malicious complaints, it is virtually unheard of to impose a fine on applicants whose requests are summarily dismissed.
 In practice, the threat of such a fine will likely act as a major disincentive to using the Act.
 People may be reluctant to run the risk that an official will classify their application as frivolous.
 More problematically, there is considerable room for corrupt officials to abuse this provision to discourage applications; there are no guidelines for what will be deemed frivolous or vexatious and there is no oversight for the imposition of such fines.
 In any case, there is no real cost in processing such applications, such that it is not clear why such a strong disincentive has been included in the Act.
 The time taken to consider such applications is minimal as they can usually be dismissed prima facie without first spending time searching for the documents.
 Consideration should be given to deleting this provision.